Read Time

 대시보드에 떠있는 H1 글자로 H1이 표시되고 있는 상황을 나타냅니다.

-How does Google analyze a page?
+How does Google analyze pages?

 Is it okay to ignore SEO tool warnings?